Yakima-Teng/gitbook-plugin-theme-code/README.md

 ### Tip 2: build on base of default official theme for GitBook

 Actually, this project is also built on base of the [GitBook Default Theme](https://github.com/GitbookIO/theme-default).
-However, if you want to use the default theme, you should remember to fix one bug showed bellow (At first I would like to send a pull request to the author of that project, but when I open its github page, I found many PR unhandled, so I planned not to waste my time -_-):
+However, if you want to use the default theme, you should remember to fix two bugs showed bellow (At first I would like to send a pull request to the author of that project, but when I open its github page, I found many PR unhandled, so I planned not to waste my time -_-):

 In the file `src/js/theme/navigation.js`, you could find code like this: